raulnq/articles/cl84lp3ni05eor2nv5q7i226s.md

-## Amazon EKS: Deploy OTEL Collector as a sidecar
+## Amazon EKS: Deploy OTEL Collector as sidecar

 In a previous post, [OpenTelemetry: The OTEL Collector](https://blog.raulnq.com/opentelemetry-the-otel-collector), we saw how easy it's to use the OTEL Collector with a .NET application.
 Today we will see how to deploy those components in an Amazon EKS Cluster.
 To complete the post, we will require: